Nowhere Man retro pancake cafe

 As an adult I still don’t see why you should restrict yourself to Shrove Tuesday so here’s a café that will do you the honours year-round (and save you burnt pans and food on the ceiling).

-Nowhere Man on Upper North Street is one you may have missed if you stick to well worn routes but this cheery yellow cafe, with a tattoo parlour downstairs, is only just up from Churchill Square shopping centre, a block north of Argos.
+Brighton is chockfull of great independent cafes but Nowhere Man on Upper North Street is one you may have missed if you stick to well worn routes.
+This cheery yellow cafe, with a tattoo parlour downstairs, is only just up from Churchill Square shopping centre, on Upper North Street, a block north of Argos.

 Its name comes from the Beatles song and music is much in evidence with gig posters on the walls – some for events held in the small café itself.
 There’s also a retro record player and this is all part of a vintage, Seventies theme.